lingtalfi/QuickForm/README.md

-You can choose whether you want to put the constraints error messages at the control level (default), or at the top of the form, as done in the example below:
+You can choose whether you want to put the constraints error messages at the control level (default), or at the top of the form, or even at the bottom of the form.
+See the example below:

 ```php